MicrosoftDocs/cpp-docs/docs/sanitizers/examples-calloc-overflow.md

 # Calloc - overflow

 The CRT function [calloc](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/calloc?view=msvc-160) will create an array in memory with elements initialized to 0.
 The arguments can create an internal error that will lead to a NULL pointer as the return value.
+Sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example